bjtully/BioMetaPipeline/MET_ANNOT.md

 - Location: `Examples/Config/MET_ANNOT.ini`
 <pre><code># MET_ANNOT.ini
 # Default config file for running the MET_ANNOT pipeline
-# Users are recommended to edit amd use copies of this file only
+# Users are recommended to edit copies of this file only

 # - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # The following **MUST** be set